angular/angular/aio/content/guide/creating-libraries.md

 ## Linked libraries

-While working on a published library, you can use [npm link](https://docs.npmjs.com/cli/link) to avoid reinstalling the library on every build.
+While working on a published library, use [npm link](https://docs.npmjs.com/cli/link) to avoid reinstalling the library on every build.

 The library must be rebuilt on every change.
 When linking a library, make sure that the build step runs in watch mode, and that the library's `package.json` configuration points at the correct entry points.